 About This Model

-The Morrison Fountain Pen Company was almost unnoticed for many years, really until Richard Binder’s interest and research into things-World War II brought it to life.
+The Morrison’s (sometimes known as Morrison) Fountain Pen Company was almost unnoticed for many years, really until Richard Binder’s interest and research into things-World War II brought it to life.
 He has championed the Patriot models, each dedicated to an armed service during World War II, and these are described best at richardspens.com.
-The non-Patriots pens are not well described, but they were a little different than others.
-Generally of average to very good quality, in hard rubber well into the 1930s and celluloid after, Morrison made liberal use of cap rings, and used a sloping crown with an insert in many of their pens.
+The earlier pens were all ebonite, often with nice-looking but very thin (1/40) gold plate overlays.
+Morrison’s had a bit of fame with their 1930’s Black Beauty, a full-size ebonite pen with a white celluloid ring at the crown, but most of their history was undistinguished.

 About This Pen